TwP/pixelbot/README.md

 The fake LEDs are displayed in the terminal using a UTF-8 fisheye "◉" character, and the fake LEDs are colorized using the [rainbow]() gem.
-So you can work with the LEDs even when a Raspberry PI is not handy.
+So you can work with the LEDs even when a RaspberryPi is not handy.